drdna/iSNPcaller/Installing and Running iSNPcaller.md

  ```
  Repeat steps for all modules.

- 2. Running iSNPcaller
+ ## 2. Initiating an iSNPcaller project

-a.
 If this is the first run for a given project, initiate a project as follows:
 ```bash
 cd iSNPcaller
 perl iSNPcaller.pl